 One expects that one of a group of bachelor bulls will turn away and wait for you ten yards off their tracks when presssed a few times and not able to get a shot and keeping on harrassing them - it is the manly thing to do.
 A cow that justs comes for you when you are 80 yards away from them - like this one will - is plain female wickedness.
-In Mozambique I had to kill one of these.

 He certainly can say: "I've been there, done that".
 Still alive after many, many fights that broke both horns, escaped or fought off lions, never allowed himself to come under a hunter's aim.
 The smooth, polished horns tell it all, and broken off they now allow him to dig up roots for the minerals they supply, and loosen the soil to lick the salt and calcium to sustain his old bones.

 Old bones, but he still looks the distant 400mm camera lens straight in the eye, still fearless of whatever is out there.